nickichann01/Simple-Expense-Tracker/README.md

 ## Usage
 1. **Launch the App**
 2. **Add a Transaction:**
     - Select the transaction type (Income or Expense).
     - Enter the date in YYYY-MM-DD format (defaults to today).
     - Input the amount and description.
     - Click "Add Transaction" to save it.
 3. **View Transactions:**
     - Transactions are displayed in tabs based on their dates.
     - Switch between tabs to see entries for different days.
 4. **Edit a Transaction:**
     - Double-click on a transaction in the listbox of the appropriate tab.
     - A dialog will open with the details; make your changes and click "Save".
 5. **Salary Reminder:**
     - If today is the 15th or 30th, a prompt will appear to add salary income.
 6. **Low Balance Alert:**
     - If your balance drops below $500, a warning message will pop up.

+## Status
+ - Ongoing
+ - To be released not later than end of September.